 - Learning materials and workbooks

 - Office Hours: Upload videos to get feedback from the class.
 Hans will also critique select student work.

-If this class is anything like past masterclass’ you are in for a treat.
+f this class is anything like past Masterclass’ you are in for a treat.

 - Werner Herzog Filmmaking MasterClass

 - Shonda Rhimes Masterclass: Learn Television Writing from the Creator of Scandal

 - Steve Martin Teaches Comedy Writing & Acting MasterClass

 - Annie Leibovitz Masterclass: Learn Photography from the Legend

 - Jimmy Chin Masterclass: Learn Adventure Photography